tc39/notes/es8/2017-11/nov-30.md

 YK: I think we could set a point of saying that we should avoid introducing new ASI hazards as a reasonable compromise

-AKN: Avoiding ASI hazards does not seem reasonable
+AK: Avoiding ASI hazards does not seem reasonable

 JRL: A hair brained idea: could we add NLTs to infix operators in class bodies.